Gokulr08/Gokulr08/README.md

 I play chess, with a current ELO of 500.
 My short-term goal is to reach 1000 soon (if you want to play with me, just email me, and I'll send a challenge link).
 Maybe I plan to join the TN Chess Association and start playing in tournaments(not sure 😅)....
 In my free time, I do reading books (i like to keep my cupboard full of books).
 I also play badminton and have just started learning Hindi, both writing and reading.

-I also keep a journal where I write about myself, experiences, dailylife, and how I’m growing.🤵🏻🖤...
+I also keep a journal where I write about myself, experiences, dailylife🤵🏻🖤...

 Skills: